spellfull/spellfull.github.io/_docs/01-quick-start-guide.md

 alchemy cast 'meta\demo\dbo\employee.yml'
 ```

-You are free to decide what new elements you want to cast.
+Decide what new elements you want to cast.

-The result of cast command can be a new Data Factory pipeline with all required objects and parameters, or it can be the new transformation or data warehouse dimension table.
+The result of cast command can be a new Data Factory pipeline with all required objects and parameters, or it can be a new SQL transformation code, or a data warehouse dimension table, etc.

-For example, the created Data Factory pipeline will connect to your source database and periodically copy defined tables, views, or dynamic queries as;
+For example, the auto generated Data Factory pipeline will connect to your source database and periodically copy defined tables, views, or dynamic queries as;

 - parquet/csv files in your Azure Data Lake
 - raw tables in your Azure SQL database